 Guerini Summit Sporting

-Two particular Guerini traits are the short top-lever with chequering on one side and the extra large barrel selector safety.
-Both easy to locate, their dimensions work extremely well, the shooter never having to visually locate either, quickly promoting gun familiarity.
+Two particular Guerini points that have been maintained are the short top lever with chequering on one side and the extra large barrel selector/ safety catch.
+Both are easy to locate and their dimensions work extremely well, with the hands falling automatically to them, which promotes useful familiarity.

 Buy & Sell Online.
 Advertise your guns and accessories and be seen by 1000’s of buyers.....
 Buying a Gun or Accessory, Choose from 1000's of items for sale....